Federation of South Arabia: Postage stamps

-The Federation issued its own Adeni postage stamps from 1963 to 1966.
+The Federation issued its own postage stamps from 1963 to 1966, replacing postage stamps of Aden.
 Most of its issues were part of the omnibus issues common to all the Commonwealth territories, but it did issue its own definitive stamps on 1 April 1965.
-The set of 14 included 10 values, from 5 to 75 fils, each depicting the arms of the Federation in a single color, while the top four values (100 fils, 250 fils, 500 fils, and 1 dinar), featured the flag of the Federation.
+The set of 14 included 10 values, from 5 to 75 fils, each depicting the arms of the Federation in a single colour, while the top four values (100 fils, 250 fils, 500 fils, and 1 dinar), featured the flag of the Federation.

 The stamps referred to above are those listed in the Scott Standard Postage Stamp Catalog.
-A number of other stamps have also been issued and are listed in Stanley Gibbons and other widely used stamp catalogs.
+A number of other stamps were also issued and are listed in Stanley Gibbons and other widely used stamp catalogs.
 It is possible, or even likely, that some of the stamps of South Arabia were not issued primarily for postal use.